We all know how LinkedIn works and what it is about. Today, we will talk about how to use LinkedIn lead gen form Ads.

 Always try to balance out the questions and answers in the forms.
 Ask more questions, leverage the custom questions, force the user to type something in, and don’t use all “autofill” questions as sometimes they might not be correct and it will lead to nowhere.

-We suggest you keep the questions relevant and to the point.
+Thus, we suggest you keep the questions relevant and to the point.
 Unnecessary lengthiness can make it irritating for the user and they might opt out.

 Leverage hidden fields if you need to:

-Leverage your fields.
+Furthermore, leverage your fields.
 Leveraging your fields helps allow you to pass additional information into your CRM that isn’t directly found within the form.
 These are GREAT for tracking sources, targeting, creativity, and more in your CRM as we do for landing page visits.

 Tag your landing page URL with proper UTM tags:

-Through LinkedIn lead gen ads users can fill out your form without ever visiting your landing page.
+However, through LinkedIn lead gen ads users can fill out your form without ever visiting your landing page.
 Also, there are some ways they can and if they do, you should be ready to tag them just as you would if you were running regular sponsored content campaigns.

 LinkedIn has you add a landing page to send users to your website.
 This could either be to get the information they just filled out the form for or it could be just to give them more information about your business.